-I also love the flower laden exterior and, of course, the great British beer on tap.
+We also love the flower-laden exterior and, of course, the great British beer on tap.
 There’s also a generous gin selection if that’s more your vibe.

-Also on Monmouth Street is The Crown, another picture perfect British pub – complete with hanging baskets and a tiled exterior.
+Also on Monmouth Street is The Crown, another picture-perfect Seven Dials pub – complete with hanging baskets and a tiled exterior.

 What better place to raise a glass to the salacious past of London?

 A far cry away from the bog-standard chains you find around the corner, shopping in Seven Dials is all about hunting out cool finds from independent boutiques.